alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 ### Traversals

 The bread and butter of graph problems are traversal algorithms.
-Let's see them.
+Let's study them.

 #### Depth first traversal

-In a depth-first traversal, given a starting node, we recursively visit each of its neighbors before moving to the next one.
-In a 2D grid, it would involve picking a direction, and continuing until we can't continue.
+In a depth-first traversal (DFT), given a starting node, we recursively visit each of its neighbors before moving to the next one.
+In a 2D grid, it would involve picking a direction, and following it until we reach a bound.
 Then we would pick another direction, and do the same.
 Essentially, the exploration path looks like a snake.

 The data structure underlying DFT is a **stack**: